Semiframes: the algebra of semitopologies and actionable coalitions: Conclusions and related and future work

 There is a thread of research into \emph{union-closed families}; these are subsets of a finite powerset closed under unions, so that a union-closed families is precisely just a finite semitopology.
 The motivation is to study the combinatorics of finite subsemilattices of a powerset.
 Some progress has been made in this~\cite{poonen:unicf}; the canonical reference for the relevant combinatorial conjectures is the `problem session' on page~525 (conjectures 1.9, 1.9', and 1.9") of~\cite{rival:grao}.
-See also recent progress in a conjecture about union-closed families (\href{https://web.archive.org/web/20230330170701/https://en.wikipedia.org/wiki/Union-closed_sets_conjecture#Partial_results}{permalink}).

-There is no direct connection to semitopologies, and certainly no consideration of duality results.
+See also recent progress in a conjecture about union-closed families.\footnote{\url{https://web.archive.org/web/20230330170701/https://en.wikipedia.org/wiki/Union-closed_sets_conjecture\#Partial_results}.} There is no direct connection to semitopologies, and certainly no consideration of duality results.
 Perhaps the duality in this paper may be of some interest in that community.